AI-Ascent/AI-Ascent-Backend/README.md

 ## Features

 ### User Authentication
+- JWT-based authentication with access and refresh tokens
 - Secure user login with email and password
+- Token-based API access with Bearer authentication
 - User management with custom APIUser model
 - Password hashing and validation